Trilium Notes is a hierarchical note taking application with focus on building large personal knowledge bases. See screenshots for quick overview:

 - Notes can be arranged into arbitrarily deep tree.
 Single note can be placed into multiple places in the tree (see cloning)

-- Rich WYSIWYG note editing including e.g. tables and images with markdown autoformat
+- Rich WYSIWYG note editing including e.g. tables, images and math with markdown autoformat

 - Support for editing notes with source code, including syntax highlighting

 - Fast and easy navigation between notes, full text search and note hoisting

 - Seamless note versioning